aboutcode-org/scancode.io/docs/faq.rst

 These pipelines will automatically execute the necessary steps to scan and create the packages, dependencies, and resources for your project based on the input data provided.

-After running one of the above pipelines, you may further **enhance your project data** by running some of the following additional pipelines:
+After executing one of the pipelines mentioned above, you have the option to **augment your project's data** by executing additional pipelines, often referred to as **addon** pipelines.
+These additional pipelines offer further enhancements and modifications to your existing data, allowing for more comprehensive analysis and insights.

 - If you wish to **find vulnerabilities** for packages and dependencies, you can use the :ref:`find_vulnerabilities <pipeline_find_vulnerabilities>` pipeline.
   Note that setting up :ref:`VulnerableCode <scancodeio_settings_vulnerablecode>` is required for this pipeline to function properly.

-- To **populate the PurlDB** with your project discovered packages, use the :ref:`populate_purldb <pipeline_populate_purldb>` pipeline.
+- To **populate PurlDB with the packages discovered in your project**, use the :ref:`populate_purldb <pipeline_populate_purldb>` pipeline.
-  Please ensure that you have set up
+  Before executing this pipeline, make sure to set up :ref:`PurlDB <scancodeio_settings_purldb>`.

+- To **match your project codebase resources to PurlDB for Package matches**, utilize the :ref:`match_to_purldb <pipeline_match_to_purldb>` pipeline.
-  :ref:`PurlDB <scancodeio_settings_purldb>` before running this pipeline.
+  It's essential to set up :ref:`PurlDB <scancodeio_settings_purldb>` before executing this pipeline.

 What is the difference between scan_codebase and scan_single_package pipelines?
 -------------------------------------------------------------------------------